-Postsecondary Education Administrator Definition Plan, direct, or coordinate research, instructional, student administration and services, and other educational activities at postsecondary institutions, including universities, colleges, and junior and community colleges.
+Postsecondary Education Administrator Job Description Plan, direct, or coordinate research, instructional, student administration and services, and other educational activities at postsecondary institutions, including universities, colleges, and junior and community colleges.

 - Recruit, hire, train, and terminate departmental personnel.

-Below is a list of the skills most Postsecondary Education Administrators say are important on the job.
+These are the skills Postsecondary Education Administrators say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.